datacamp/courses-introduction-to-python/chapter2.md

 There was a mistake; the amount you won with the lottery is not that big after all.
 The poolhouse isn't going to happen after all.
 You decide to remove the corresponding string and float from the `areas` list.

-Which of the code chunks does this correctly?
 The `;` sign is used to place commands on the same line.
 The following two code chunks are equivalent:

 ```
-# Use of ;
+# Same line
 command1; command2

 # Separate lines
 command1
 command2
 ```

+Which of the code chunks will do the job for us?

 *** =instructions
 - `del(areas[10]); del(areas[11])`